- Policy statement and aims

-4.1.2 The child protection training provided to staff considers the types and signs of abuse staff should be aware of.
+4.1.2 The child protection training provided to staff considers the types and signs of abuse staff should be aware of and the appropriate procedures to follow in such events.
 Further details are set out in Appendix 2.

 4.1.3 If a member of staff is concerned that a pupil may be at risk of, or suffering, harm, the matter should be referred to the Designated Safeguarding Lead without delay.
 If a member of staff suspects abuse or receives a disclosure, the procedures set out in Appendix 3 must be followed.
 See paragraph 4.3 and Appendix 4 for the procedures for dealing with allegations against staff and volunteers.

 4.1.4 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children’s social care immediately.
 Anybody can make a referral.
 If the child’s situation does not appear to be improving the staff member with concerns should press for reconsideration.

 4.1.5 All staff should understand what to do if they have a concern about a child (as opposed to believing the child to be in danger or at immediate risk of harm).
 College staff are well placed to identify children who would benefit from ‘early help’ and should understand that they may be asked to contribute to any assessments.

 4.2.1 On being notified of a disclosure or suspicion of abuse, the action to be taken by the Designated Safeguarding Lead will take into account: